vikascjadhav/training/redhat/README.md

 <a name="cont"></a>
-## 2. Containerization & Virtulization
+## 2. Containerization Technology & Virtulization Technology

   A container is a set of one or more processes that are isolated from the rest of the system.